romanm-qa/mini-lms-api/README.md

 # Mini LMS API

-Mini LMS API is a practice project built for improving QA skills in:
+Mini LMS API is a practice project created to improve QA skills in backend testing, API validation, and automation preparation.

-* API testing
-* Postman practice
-* SQL validation
-* backend architecture understanding
-* QA automation preparation

-The goal of this project is not only to write API endpoints, but to deeply understand how backend systems work and how QA engineers test them in real projects.
+This project is focused not only on writing endpoints, but also on understanding how backend systems work and how QA engineers test them in real projects.

 ---